vividfax/vividfax.github.io/_projects/planthood.md

 is a plant care **app** for casual indoor gardeners who haven’t yet learned how to read their plants needs instinctually, or people who just have a lot of house plants.

+The project came about when a friend came to me wanting an app to help her look after her 21 plant children.
+We were specifically interested in creating an app that wouldn't guilt the user into keeping up a daily streak.
+There was also another aspect we wanted to address: plant death.
+Plant death is a natural thing that just happens.
+We focused on creating space in our app for users to keep track of both past and present plants, and the transition inbetween.

 </div><br>

 **Ideation**<br>